hatchet-dev/hatchet/README.md

 ### What is Hatchet?

-Hatchet is a platform for building distributed web apps which solves scaling problems like **concurrency**, **fairness**, and **rate limiting**.
+Hatchet replaces difficult to manage legacy queues or pub/sub systems so you can design durable workloads that recover from failure and solve for problems like **concurrency**, **fairness**, and **rate limiting**.
 Instead of managing your own task queue or pub/sub system, you can use Hatchet to distribute your functions between a set of workers with minimal configuration or infrastructure:

 <p align="center">
   <img width="500" height="500" src="https://github.com/hatchet-dev/hatchet/assets/25448214/c3defa1e-d9d9-4419-94e5-b4ea4a748f8d">